 • controlling the risks associated with these hazardous manual tasks

-• providing your workers with information, training, instruction and supervision to workers.
+• providing your workers with information, training, instruction and supervising workers.

 Controlling risks